faraadi/nord-ui/site/src/assets/documents/installation.md

 # Installation

-Nord UI is written in css only and no javascript included. so you can integrate it with any javascript framework or library.
+Nord UI is written entirely in css and no component depends on javascript. so it's easy to integrate it in any js application.

+Whether you're building a SPA, an universal app or a static site, you just have to include Nord UI bundle and start making your app.

-based on your development environment, there are two methods to add Nord UI to your project:
+Based on your development environment, there are two ways to add Nord UI to your project:

 - Using Package Managers (preferred)
 - Using CDN Links

 > if you're using build tools like `webpack`, `parcel` , `rollup` you probably want to use package version.

-also, using package version, enables you to tree shake your bundle and exclude unnecessary parts, but CDN Link will bring whole package to your site.
+Also, using package manager's version, enables you to tree shake your bundle and exclude unnecessary parts, but CDN Link will bring whole package to your site.

-both versions are minified and production ready.
+Both versions are minified and production ready.

 ## Using Package Managers

-make sure you have `node` and `npm` (or `yarn`):
+Make sure you have installed `node` and `npm` (or `yarn`):

 ### NPM: